 };

-TypeScript supports object-oriented programming with classes, inheritance, and access modifiers.
+TypeScript supports object-oriented programming with classes:

 class Animal {